-Nowadays, when you’re traveling, one thing that didn’t even exist in the past matters a lot: the internet speed.
-We always need to be online, to be connected – and if you are a digital nomad, a solid internet connection is a must for you to be able to work.
+Nowadays, when you’re traveling, one thing is really high on our “must have” list: solid internet.
+We always need to be online, to be connected – and if you are a digital nomad, a fast internet connection is a must to be able to work.

 If you’re planning to travel to Europe, you definitely want to know which are the countries with the fastest internet here, as well as the ones with the slowest speeds.

 More and more people are now choosing their next destination based not only on the beauty of the places or the prices, but also the speed of the internet connections.
-Which is a good thing if you’re planning to travel to Europe!
+And if you travel to Europe, you’ll be generally happy with the internet speed and its reliability.

 We’re going to check out which are the countries with the fastest internet in Europe, as well as those with the slowest, but also see what “fast” and “slow” internet means here.

-This article was initially published back in 2016, when the numbers were much different than what we have today.
+I initially published this article back in 2016, when the numbers were much different than what we have today and I kept updating it every year with new data.

 (IMPORTANT: SCROLL DOWN FOR RECENT NUMBERS!)